CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/VXLAN-Tunnel-DSCP.md

 ---
 Cumulus Linux provides configuration options to control DSCP operations during VXLAN encapsulation and decapsulation, specifically for solutions that require end-to-end quality of service, such as RDMA over Converged Ethernet.

-The configuration options propagate explicit congestion notification (ECN) between the underlay and overlay.
-Because the options are based on RFC-6040, which describes how to construct the IP header of an ECN field on both ingress to and egress from an IP-in-IP tunnel, this feature is always enabled.
+The configuration options propagate explicit congestion notification (ECN) between the underlay and overlay and are based on [RFC-6040](https://tools.ietf.org/html/rfc6040), which describes how to construct the IP header of an ECN field on both ingress to and egress from an IP-in-IP tunnel.

 {{%notice note%}}